digitalbricklayer/techteapotcom/src/content/posts/why-lone-software-projects-fail/index.md

 I remember a lot of projects when I first started programming, when source control was not commonly used by PC programmers, a lot of projects were destroyed by experiments gone bad.
 I'd have an idea for a change and then hours or days into the change I'd want to abandon the changes but couldn't.
 Either I somehow got the project back to a position I wanted it to be, or I'd abandon it.
 There is nothing worse than getting into a change and knowing you can't go back.

 There are no excuses for not using source control now.
 There are loads of providers, most with free plans, and the tooling is great too.
-You don't even have to learn the command line anymore, Visual Studio and lots of other IDEs have source control tools baked right in.
+You don't even have to learn the command line any more, Visual Studio and lots of other IDEs have source control tools baked right in.

 ## Summary